Legislation On Police Reform Held Up By House Republicans

 The fact that Republicans in both the House and the Senate are working on their own police reform legislation is another indication of Republican opposition to the Democrats’ proposed bill, according to The Hill.
 As the House Judiciary Committee works on their proposed police reform legislation, Sen. Tim Scott — the only Black Republican in the Senate — has been working on yet another police reform bill.

 One House aide told The Hill that House and Senate Republicans are working together to create a proposal for police reform legislation that they believe will garner bipartisan support.
 However, the aide stressed that it was unclear whether that legislation would be proposed as a “companion bill or a separate bill.”

-House Republicans could write their own legislation or express their support for Sen. Scott’s legislation, but as of right now it’s not clear how a Republican proposal on police reform will come to Congress.
+House Republicans could write their own legislation or express their support for Sen. Scott’s legislation, but as of right now, it’s not clear how a Republican proposal on police reform will come to Congress.

 Calls to defund police departments all over the country have come from the public and lawmakers alike in the wake of the deaths of George Floyd and Breonna Taylor during incidents with police.